uladkasach/naive-image-segmentation/readme.md

         - this takes care of loading the images, unwraping the images from matrix form into list form, rewraping labeled/modified images from an array and back into matrix form (see `/images/pred`)

 ## left to complete
-- generate 'blurred' sources
-    - in order to conduct roc we need to vary something.
-I will be varying the source images by blurring them.
 - `build_report.py`
     - this script will have the functionality that will run segmentation on the remaining blurred images not yet segmented, then run evaluation on each set, then combine the results into an ROC curve